naggie/dstask/README.md

-show-tags         : List tags in use show-active       : Show tasks that have been started show-paused       : Show tasks that have been started then stopped show-open         : Show non-resolved tasks (without truncation) show-resolved     : Show resolved tasks show-unorganised  : Show untagged tasks with no projects import-tw         : Import tasks from taskwarrior via stdin help              : Get help on any command or show this message version           : Show dstask version information
+show-tags         : List tags in use show-active       : Show tasks that have been started show-paused       : Show tasks that have been started then stopped show-open         : Show all non-resolved tasks (without truncation) show-resolved     : Show resolved tasks show-unorganised  : Show untagged tasks with no projects (global context) import-tw         : Import tasks from taskwarrior via stdin help              : Get help on any command or show this message version           : Show dstask version information